 It has long been recognized that enabling asexual reproduction in major world food crops would herald a substantial shift in global agriculture.
 Many crops grown by farmers worldwide are produced by genetically crossing two inbred parents to produce ‘hybrid’ seeds.
 The resulting seeds outperform either parent, a phenomenon of biological synergy known as ‘hybrid vigor,’ sometimes producing twice as much grain yield.
 Unfortunately, when the hybrid goes through sexual reproduction, its DNA is shuffled and many seeds do not inherit the elusive combination of genes that create hybrid vigor.

-Thus, rice useful to farmers is like a labradoodle – a cross between a labrador and a poodle.
+Thus, rice that is useful to farmers is like a labradoodle – a cross between a labrador and a poodle.
 As dog lovers know, two labradoodles will not have puppies that look anything like their parents, or grandparents.
 For a crop such as rice, which feeds half the planet, this is a major issue.

 If robust hybrids plants could be easier to breed, propagate, and distribute, their cost would be reduced, making them accessible to farmers in developing countries who are most in need of the extra food.
 “This is a major breakthrough for plant breeding,” says Brian Staskawicz, IGI’s Scientific Director of Agriculture.
 “This would have a major impact, as small holder farmers could save their seed from generation to generation and still maintain the high yields afforded by hybrid seed without the added cost.”